MennaReda2005/Hypertension-medical-rag2/README.md

 ├── README.md
 └── app.py

-«".env", generated vector stores, cache files, and other sensitive/generated artifacts should not be committed to the repository.»
+«Note: ".env", generated vector stores, cache files, and other sensitive/generated artifacts should not be committed to GitHub.»

 ---